 From Abandoned Brickyard to World's Top Geotourism Destination

-Although the human history in North America dates back at least ten millennia, very little cultural heritage has been preserved over the ye...
+Although human history in North America dates back at least ten millennia, very little cultural heritage has been preserved over the years,...

-Although the human history in North America dates back at least ten millennia, very little cultural heritage has been preserved over the years, and what's left mostly comes in a form of languages, traditions and legends of aboriginal people.
-So unlike Asia, Middle East or Europe, very few archeological sites from pre-Columbian North America have lasted till our days.
-And even after the European settlers arrived, this has not changed much, so newer buildings would just replace the old ones.
+Although human history in North America dates back at least ten millennia, very little cultural heritage has been preserved over the years, and what's left mostly comes in the form of languages, traditions and legends of aboriginal people.
+So unlike Asia, the Middle East or Europe, very few archeological sites from pre-Columbian North America have lasted till our days.
+Even after the European settlers arrived, this has not changed much, so newer buildings would just replace the old ones.
 Agreed that this approach helps a town or a city always look young and fresh, but what about keeping a historical heritage?
 This way, nothing is going to become old enough to be preserved.
-So I'm really surprised that an abandoned brick factory in Toronto, a long-time eye sore rather than a historical place, has not only been preserved, but also restored and transformed in an environmental centre and a geotourism destination known far beyond Toronto city limits.
+So I'm really surprised that an abandoned brick factory in Toronto, a long-time eye sore rather than a historical place, has not only been preserved but also restored and transformed into an environmental centre and a tourism destination known far beyond Toronto city limits.

 Evergreen Brick Works, as it's now known, used to be Don Valley Brick Works, a large brickyard that was in operation between 1889 and 1984.